-(b) Require delinquent accounts at least 180 days old to be referred to the secondary placement service.

-3 (c) Provide information to the department of treasury4 necessary to evaluate the performance of the program.

-5 (d) Demonstrate that the vendor has the ability to interface 6 its technology systems with the existing technology framework of 7 the department of treasury.

-8 (e) Not require a physical presence of the vendor in the9 state.
+- (b) Require delinquent accounts at least 180 days old to be referred to the secondary placement service. - 3 (c) Provide information to the department of treasury4 necessary to evaluate the performance of the program. - (d) Demonstrate that the vendor has the ability to interface its technology systems with the existing technology framework of the department of treasury. - 8 (e) Not require a physical presence of the vendor in the9 state. - 10 Sec.

-10 Sec.
 904. (1) The department of treasury, through its bureau 11 of investments, may charge an investment service fee against the 12 applicable retirement funds.
-The fees may be expended for necessary 13 salaries, wages, contractual services, supplies, materials, 14 equipment, travel, worker's compensation insurance premiums, and 15 grants to the civil service commission and state employees' 16 retirement funds.
-Service fees shall not exceed the aggregate amount appropriated in part 1.
-The department of treasury shall 17 18 maintain accounting records in sufficient detail to enable the 19 retirement funds to be reimbursed periodically for fee revenue that 20 is determined by the department of treasury to be surplus.

-(2) In addition to the funds appropriated in part 1 from the retirement funds to the department of treasury, there is appropriated from retirement funds an amount sufficient to pay for the services of money managers, investment advisors, investment consultants, custodians, and other outside professionals, the state treasurer considers necessary to prudently manage the retirement funds' investment portfolios.
-The state treasurer shall report
+The fees may be expended for necessary 13 salaries, wages, contractual services, supplies, materials, 14 equipment, travel, worker's compensation insurance premiums, and grants to the civil service commission and state employees' 15 retirement funds.
+Service fees shall not exceed the aggregate 16 17 amount appropriated in part 1.
+The department of treasury shall maintain accounting records in sufficient detail to enable the 18 - 21 (2) In addition to the funds appropriated in part 1 from the 22 retirement funds to the department of treasury, there is 23 appropriated from retirement funds an amount sufficient to pay for 24 the services of money managers, investment advisors, investment 25 consultants, custodians, and other outside professionals, the state 26 treasurer considers necessary to prudently manage the retirement 27 funds' investment portfolios.
+The state treasurer shall report is determined by the department of treasury to be surplus.

+retirement funds to be reimbursed periodically for fee revenue that

-1 annually to the senate and house of representatives standing 2 committees on appropriations, the chairpersons of the relevant 3 appropriations subcommittees, and the state budget office 4 concerning the performance of each portfolio by investment advisor.
-5 Sec.
+- 1 annually to the senate and house of representatives standing - 2 committees on appropriations, the chairpersons of the relevant - 3 appropriations subcommittees, and the state budget office - 4 concerning the performance of each portfolio by investment advisor. - 5 Sec.
 904a.
-(1) There is appropriated an amount sufficient to 6 recognize and pay expenditures for financial services provided by financial institutions as provided under section 1 of 1861 PA 111, 7 MCL 21.181.
-8

-9 (2) The appropriations under subsection (1) shall be funded by 10 restricting revenues from common cash interest earnings and 11 investment earnings in an amount sufficient to record these 12 expenditures.
-If the amounts of common cash interest earnings are 13 insufficient to cover these costs, then miscellaneous revenues 14 shall be used to fund the remaining balance of these expenditures.

-Sec.
-905. A revolving fund known as the municipal finance fee fund is created in the department of treasury.
-Fees are established under the revised municipal finance act, 2001 PA 34, MCL 141.2101 to 141.2821, and the fees collected shall be credited to the municipal finance fee fund and may be carried forward for future appropriation.

-Sec.
-906. (1) The department of treasury shall charge for audits as permitted by state or federal law or under contractual arrangements with local units of government, other principal executive departments, or state agencies.
-However, the charge shall not be more than the actual cost for performing the audit.
-A report detailing audits performed and audit charges for the immediately preceding fiscal year shall be submitted to the state budget director, the chairpersons of the relevant appropriations subcommittees, and the senate and house fiscal agencies not later than November 30.
+(1) There is appropriated an amount sufficient to - 6 recognize and pay expenditures for financial services provided by - 7 financial institutions as provided under section 1 of 1861 PA 111, - 8 MCL 21.181. - 9 (2) The appropriations under subsection (1) shall be funded by - 10 restricting revenues from common cash interest earnings and - 11 investment earnings in an amount sufficient to record these - 12 expenditures.
+If the amounts of common cash interest earnings are - 13 insufficient to cover these costs, then miscellaneous revenues - 14 shall be used to fund the remaining balance of these expenditures. - 15 Sec.
+905. A revolving fund known as the municipal finance fee - 16 fund is created in the department of treasury.
+Fees are established - 17 under the revised municipal finance act, 2001 PA 34, MCL 141.2101 - 18 to 141.2821, and the fees collected shall be credited to the - 19 municipal finance fee fund and may be carried forward for future - 20 appropriation. - 21 Sec.
+906. (1) The department of treasury shall charge for - 22 audits as permitted by state or federal law or under contractual - 23 arrangements with local units of government, other principal - 24 executive departments, or state agencies.
+However, the charge shall - 25 not be more than the actual cost for performing the audit.
+A report - 26 detailing audits performed and audit charges for the immediately - 27 preceding fiscal year shall be submitted to the state budget